marcdotson/data-5600/notes/notes.md

 - The one-standard error rule is a frequentist heuristic based on the theoretical underlying sampling distribution: The simplest model that is no more than one standard error above the best model

-- Ridge regression, LASSO, elastic net, best subsets, sequential replacement

-- Bias-variance tradeoff and shrinkage methods – plotting the learning curve (see PML p.
-158-159, 161)

-- Accuracy and precision is just bias and variance

-- Shrinkage toward the MLE (or toward zero with ridge regression)

-- Bias-variance tradeoff and shrinkage methods – plotting the learning curve (see PML p.
-158-159, 161)

-- Why Bayes?
-Carefully and directly model uncertainty

-### Variable Selection

-- Refer to variable selection as “feature selection”?

-- Just do LASSO?

-- Stepwise regression for model selection when focusing on prediction

-- Ridge regression is a “soft” version of variable selection methods

-- Discussed the possibility of p \> n

-- Working from a full model and using backward or forward-selection

 ## Week 12